Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Advanced camera modes give the photographer more control over the exposure depending on which one is selected.

-Identified by the “P” on most dials this is an upgrade to the fully automatic basic mode.
-The camera is still going to select the ISO, shutter speed and aperture while allowing the photographer freedom to adjust the exposure and white balance.
+Identified by the “P” on most dials, this is an upgrade to the fully automatic basic mode.
+The camera is still going to select the ISO, shutter speed, and aperture while allowing the photographer freedom to adjust the exposure and white balance.
 This is a general use option useful for those times when the photographer just wants to get a quick photo without thinking too much about the settings.

 1. Aperture Priority

-This is indicated on cameras as either an “A” or “Av”.
+This is indicated on cameras as either an “A” or “Av.”
 It is my typical setting in my own photography.
 It allows the photographer to set the aperture while the camera sets the correct shutter speed.
 The photographer also is responsible for choosing the proper ISO for the shot, assuming Auto ISO is not selected.

 I prefer choosing the aperture to adjust the depth of field I want.
-If I am shooting a landscape I can set the aperture at f/16 and just let the camera compensate for the shutter speed.
+If I am shooting a landscape, I can set the aperture at f/16 and just let the camera compensate for the shutter speed.
 I will already have the camera set on a tripod so camera shake is not typically an issue.

 2. Shutter Priority

 “S” or “Tv” (time value) will indicate a setting for shutter priority on most cameras.
 The shutter speed is chosen by the photographer while the camera compensates for aperture.
-ISO is either set by the photographer or Auto ISO is applied.
+ISO is either set by the photographer, or Auto ISO is applied.
 This mode is useful for capturing motion like sports.
-Of the advanced modes this is the one I use the least.
+Of the advanced modes, this is the one I use the least.
 If I am photographing motion, typically long exposures, I will end up in Manual mode.

 This is indicated by the “M” on the camera dial.
 All options are now open for the photographer.
-ISO, shutter speed and aperture are all adjusted manually in order to get the photo desired.
+ISO, shutter speed, and aperture are all adjusted manually in order to get the photo desired.
 Adjusting one element can necessarily affect another.
 This setting opens up endless creative possibilities.

-There is nothing wrong in utilizing the basic mode dial options, especially for a beginner.
+There is nothing wrong with utilizing the basic mode dial options, especially for a beginner.
 However, to get the most out of the investment made in the camera and to unleash your creative potential, I recommend you learn how to operate the camera's more advanced modes.

 © 2018 Chris Morris